databrickslabs/migrate/README.md

 | ML Models         | Unsupported  | Unsupported  |
 | Table ACLs        | Unsupported  | Unsupported  |

+**DBFS Data Migration:**
+* DBFS is a protected object storage location on AWS and Azure.
+* Data within the DBFS bucket can be very large, and the Databricks support team will need to help here.
+  * The Databricks support team has a tool available to help with DBFS migrations between AWS workspaces today.
+  * Azure DBFS migrations is work in progress.

 **Note:** MLFlow objects cannot be exported / imported with this tool.
 For more details, please look [here](https://github.com/amesar/mlflow-tools/tree/master/mlflow_tools/export_import)